zenglenn42/opengl-tutorial-tbb/README.md

 # Building SDL-widgets

-I'd like to build SDL-widgets (and any of it's dependencies) from source in keeping with my current pattern.
+I'd like to build SDL-widgets (and any of its dependencies) from source in keeping with my current pattern.

 Roughly, I learn: